andrewrueda/salary_negotiation_chatbot/README.md

 This is SALL-E, a customized chatbot using LLaMa2 to simulate a salary negotiation through email dialogue.
 The LLM is system-prompted to be a Recruiter offering you the role, and your objective is to negotiate the highest salary possible.

-SALL-E is tightly guardrailed with narrow constraints to avoid this issue:
+SALL-E is tightly guardrailed with narrow constraints in an effort to avoid this issue...

 <img src="files/chevygpt.jpg" alt="Chevrolet Chatbot Fail" height="400">

-This is done with prompt-based input validation, as well as a simple data structure stack to cache consistent information, such as current_offer and max_offer.
+This is done with prompt-based input validation, as well as a simple data structure stack to cache consistent information, such as `current_offer` and `max_offer`.

 ## Setup